Bucket-Front-End/Bucket-Front-End/README.md

 • Design systems that actually ship
 • Turning chaotic builds into maintainable platforms

-I care about performance, process, and building things the right way — not just making them look good.
+I care about performance, process, and building things the right way.
+Not just making them look good.

 <!---